 What constitutes view Image Services?

 Analysts may refine processing parameters and then generate individual orthoimages or orthomosaics for selected areas.
-These derived View Images are 8-bit 3-band RGB color or panchromatic images as image services or tile cache services at any required resolution, which the customers may freely distribute subject to the usage rights.
+These derived View Images are 8-bit 3-band RGB color or panchromatic images as image services or tile cache services at any required resolution, which the customers may freely distribute within their organization subject to the usage rights.